Mansfield PA and Richmond Township in Tioga County PA |

 THE ADVANTAGES OF THE HIGH SCHOOL

 The average boy or girl does not realize the value of the school.
-Almost
+Almost all

-will always have to work at this kind of labor, for they are unprepared
+to work at this kind of labor, for they are unprepared for the higher calling.

-for the higher calling.
-Of course they may have advancement, but they can
+Of course they may have advancement, but they can never have the best.

 Even the farmer, if he is ignorant, will not make a success.
 He may say, "I can read and write, is not this enough for farming?"
 It certainly is not.
 The High School of today teaches the elements of agriculture.
 If the farmer is not taught these, he must find them out by experience, which requires many years.
 If he does not care to learn, he goes on farming in the plodding and out-of-date way, pursued by his forefathers.